MicrosoftDocs/cpp-docs/docs/mfc/reference/cpropertypage-class.md

  The default implementation of `OnApply` calls `OnOK`.

- For more information about notification messages sent when the user presses the Apply Now or OK button in a property sheet, see [PSN_APPLY](http://msdn.microsoft.com/library/windows/desktop/bb774552) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about notification messages sent when the user presses the Apply Now or OK button in a property sheet, see [PSN_APPLY](http://msdn.microsoft.com/library/windows/desktop/bb774552) in the Windows SDK.

 ### Example
   See the example for [CPropertyPage::OnOK](#onok).